rainbow494/arch-1/doc/en-us/problem-mobbing-the-least-used-resource-error.markdown

 *   For filers migrate storage from existing filers to the new filers so storage is evened out.
 Then new storage will be allocated evenly across all the filers.*   For services have a life cycle state machine indicating when a service is up and ready for work.
 Simply being alive doesn't mean it's ready.*   [Consistent Hashing](http://www.spiteful.com/2008/03/17/programmers-toolbox-part-3-consistent-hashing/) to assign resources to a pool of servers in a scalable fashion.*   For servers use random or round-robin balancing when the load balancer can receive incorrect feedback from pool servers.

-    The [Thundering Herd Problem](http://en.wikipedia.org/wiki/Thundering_herd_problem) is supposedly the same problem described here, but it doesn't seem the same to me.</div>
+    The [Thundering Herd Problem](http://en.wikipedia.org/wiki/Thundering_herd_problem) is supposedly the same problem described here, but it doesn't seem the same to me.